 We didn’t know when we were discussing local search then that Google would make a change that would make local searches even more prominent, which they announced this morning.

 You can find local search information on Google’s Local Search pages, but they also will sometimes show information in a regular Google Web search in a section above their Web search results about local businesses when they think that a search is intended to be a local search.
 See the post I made about Google OneBox Results at Search Engine Land if you want a technical explanation about how they might decide to show those results.

-The other thing about these that is interesting is that there really isn’t much of a gap between the local search results and the Web search results in Google, like there was in previously.
+The other thing about these that is interesting is that there isn’t much of a gap between the local search results and the Web search results in Google like there was previously.
 Presenting them this way makes them look a lot more like they are part of the Web search results.

 I suspect that this will be a real boon to businesses that are listed in those top local results.
 Interestingly, you don’t even need to have a web site to rank well in local search.